Atishaysjain/News-Blog-Webapp/README.md

 ## News and Blog Web Application

 ## Demo
+* Linked to the deployed Heroku webapp :- https://news-blog-webapp.herokuapp.com/
 * Link with demo of all functionalities of the webapp :- https://drive.google.com/file/d/1nIiDDZsOXCWMEb9r9JRhIc2HLaCdL8Ek/view?usp=sharing

 ## Overview